mage-os/mage-os-website/src/pages/get-involved.md

 Discord: https://discord.gg/nvZDVA2NdC
 Github: https://github.com/mage-os

-Each week, we have one organisational and one technical meeting, which is open to anyone:
+Each week, we have one content and one technical meeting, which is open to anyone:

-### Organisational Meeting
+### Content Meeting

-This meeting takes place each Wednesday at 3pm CET.
-Feel free to join the [Google Meet](https://meet.google.com/kwc-eqwa-pxc) or ping Willem in Discord with your mail address, so that he adds you to the appointment.
+This meeting takes place each Monday at 4pm CET.
+Feel free to join the [Google Meet](https://meet.google.com/yiw-vfsk-dsm) or ping Willem in Discord with your mail address, so that he adds you to the appointment.

 ### Technical Meeting